Trane Technologies (NYSE:TT) PT Raised to $205.00 at Morgan Stanley

-Trane Technologies (NYSE:TT) had its price objective hoisted by analysts at Morgan Stanley from $187.00 to $205.00 in a research report issued to clients and investors on Thursday, PriceTargets.com reports.
-The firm presently has an “overweight” rating on the stock.
-Morgan Stanley’s price target indicates a potential upside of 11.61% from the stock’s current price.
+Trane Technologies (NYSE:TT) had its price target boosted by analysts at Morgan Stanley from $187.00 to $205.00 in a research report issued on Wednesday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the stock.
+Morgan Stanley’s price target indicates a potential upside of 12.57% from the company’s previous close.

-TT has been the topic of several other reports.
-Jefferies Financial Group raised their price objective on Trane Technologies from $140.00 to $160.00 and gave the company a “hold” rating in a research note on Friday, January 15th.
-Royal Bank of Canada raised their price objective on Trane Technologies from $137.00 to $145.00 and gave the company a “sector perform” rating in a research note on Monday, February 8th.
-They noted that the move was a valuation call.
-Barclays raised their price objective on Trane Technologies from $180.00 to $200.00 and gave the company an “overweight” rating in a research note on Thursday.
-They noted that the move was a valuation call.
-Credit Suisse Group raised their target price on Trane Technologies from $175.00 to $190.00 and gave the company an “outperform” rating in a research report on Thursday.
-Finally, Deutsche Bank Aktiengesellschaft raised their target price on Trane Technologies from $157.00 to $184.00 and gave the company a “hold” rating in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, eight have issued a hold rating and six have assigned a buy rating to the stock.
-The stock currently has an average rating of “Hold” and an average price target of $157.00.
+Other analysts have also issued reports about the company.
+Jefferies Financial Group raised their price objective on Trane Technologies from $140.00 to $160.00 and gave the company a “hold” rating in a report on Friday, January 15th.
+Zacks Investment Research downgraded Trane Technologies from a “buy” rating to a “hold” rating in a research report on Tuesday.
+Barclays lifted their target price on Trane Technologies from $180.00 to $200.00 and gave the company an “overweight” rating in a research report on Wednesday.
+Credit Suisse Group boosted their price objective on Trane Technologies from $175.00 to $190.00 and gave the company an “outperform” rating in a report on Thursday, May 6th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on Trane Technologies from $157.00 to $184.00 and gave the company a “hold” rating in a report on Wednesday.
+One investment analyst has rated the stock with a sell rating, nine have issued a hold rating and six have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and an average price target of $160.31.

-In other Trane Technologies news, EVP Marcia J. Avedon sold 2,737 shares of Trane Technologies stock in a transaction dated Tuesday, February 9th.
-The stock was sold at an average price of $147.16, for a total transaction of $402,776.92.
-0.92% of the stock is owned by insiders.

-A number of hedge funds have recently bought and sold shares of the business.
-OneAscent Financial Services LLC boosted its position in shares of Trane Technologies by 1.0% during the 1st quarter.
-OneAscent Financial Services LLC now owns 6,171 shares of the company’s stock valued at $1,022,000 after acquiring an additional 61 shares during the last quarter.
-HighPoint Advisor Group LLC boosted its position in shares of Trane Technologies by 3.8% during the 1st quarter.
-HighPoint Advisor Group LLC now owns 1,757 shares of the company’s stock valued at $298,000 after acquiring an additional 65 shares during the last quarter.
-Whittier Trust Co. boosted its position in shares of Trane Technologies by 2.0% during the 1st quarter.
-Whittier Trust Co. now owns 3,511 shares of the company’s stock valued at $581,000 after acquiring an additional 68 shares during the last quarter.
-CX Institutional boosted its position in shares of Trane Technologies by 3.2% during the 1st quarter.
-CX Institutional now owns 2,310 shares of the company’s stock valued at $382,000 after acquiring an additional 72 shares during the last quarter.
-Finally, Sigma Planning Corp boosted its position in shares of Trane Technologies by 1.6% during the 1st quarter.
-Sigma Planning Corp now owns 4,920 shares of the company’s stock valued at $815,000 after acquiring an additional 76 shares during the last quarter.
-79.85% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Centaurus Financial Inc. purchased a new position in Trane Technologies during the 4th quarter worth approximately $1,464,000.
+ExodusPoint Capital Management LP lifted its position in Trane Technologies by 165.3% during the 4th quarter.
+ExodusPoint Capital Management LP now owns 5,091 shares of the company’s stock worth $739,000 after acquiring an additional 3,172 shares during the last quarter.
+DekaBank Deutsche Girozentrale raised its position in shares of Trane Technologies by 115.8% during the fourth quarter.
+DekaBank Deutsche Girozentrale now owns 428,355 shares of the company’s stock valued at $61,652,000 after buying an additional 229,868 shares during the last quarter.
+Janus Henderson Group PLC raised its position in shares of Trane Technologies by 77.4% during the fourth quarter.
+Janus Henderson Group PLC now owns 1,149,639 shares of the company’s stock valued at $166,880,000 after buying an additional 501,561 shares during the last quarter.
+Finally, United Capital Financial Advisers LLC increased its stake in Trane Technologies by 129.0% in the fourth quarter.
+United Capital Financial Advisers LLC now owns 12,865 shares of the company’s stock valued at $1,868,000 after acquiring an additional 7,246 shares during the period.
+79.85% of the stock is currently owned by institutional investors.

 About Trane Technologies